PaulDance/cargo-liner/README.md

           used, an error will still be reported at the end, containing an indication of all the packages that failed to install.

+          This is not to be confused with Cargo's `--keep-going` build option: it disables fast-failing between crate compilations, while the current one disables fast-failing between entire calls to `cargo install`; in fact, `--keep-going` is never passed onto Cargo.
+It is neither to be confused with `cargo test --no-fail-fast` since `cargo test` is never used.

   -f, --force
           Force overwriting existing crates or binaries.